 Preservation and regeneration of natural spaces

-Contribute clean air through 1 for 1 planting initiatives
+Clean air contribution through 1 for 1 planting initiatives

-Contribute clean water through on site filtration systems
+Clean water contribution through on site filtration systems

-Contribute to soil health with compost program & biochar production
+Soil health contribution through compost program & biochar production

 Renewable energy